haxtheweb/edtechjoker/draft-outline.md

 ## Questions answered:
 - `hax webcomponent` should be run to produce this.
 The "site" is actually a webcomponent.
 If you inspect the `hax-psu` site you'll see 1 tag "is the site".
 Same with `hax-the-club` which if you inspect "is the site"
 - "what web components should I make" - well, one is the site itself like `what-ever-theme`.
 Then probably a screen tag for sizing and position like `what-ever-screen`, a scroll button, a "header with links" tag of some kind, and a "button" or "heading" tag of some kind.
 Or a "footer".
+- the `wrapper` / "full theme" element like `what-ever-theme` is probably going to have very little design in it.
+It's probably just going to be 100vh for height by 100vw for width.
+Then it's primary job is having a `<slot>` and the "screens" going inside of it.
+- I would start by designing 1 screen, having 5 of them top to bottom, and then start working your way up from there.